FAQ - Frequently asked questions

 First you need to create your own KEMPER™ user account.
 Simply click on the small icon "Login" at the top right corner of the KEMPER home page and follow the instructions.
 You will receive an e-mail including a confirmation link.
 If that e-mail shouldn't arrive, please check spam folders on your PC as well as e-mail server.
 Should you still need help, please open a support ticket here or give us a call.

 If you already know the serial number of your KEMPER gear, you can enter it immediately.
-The serial number of a PROFILER™ can be found on the box, on a sticker under the bottom, and it gets displayed on the last page of System Settings.
+The serial number of a PROFILER™ can be found on the box and on a sticker under the bottom.
+Models with displays show their number also on the last page of System Settings.
 The serial of a PROFILER Remote™ can be found on the box and a sticker under the bottom.
 The KEMPER Kabinet™ and KEMPER Power Kabinet™ have their serial on the box and a sticker or the back plane.

 You can log into your KEMPER user account at any time to add or manage registrations.